B.1.h. Winter Term

 Students with 8 or more credits may submit a proposal to their faculty sponsor for on or off-campus winter term independent work either as a continuation of their major or minor or as work outside of their major or minor as long as:

 - They have not completed more than two credits of winter term independent work; and

 - They have received the approval of the chair or director of the department or program in which the work will be completed

 Students are not allowed to pursue independent projects during their first winter term.

-How to Apply: Contact a faculty member in the department/program in which the work will be done to ask if they will advise the project; once approved by the faculty member, the student should register for that faculty member's independent project section during the registration period (or by add card after the registration period has ended).
+How to Apply: Contact a faculty member in the department/program in which the work will be done to ask if they will advise the project; once approved by the faculty member, the student should register for that faculty member's independent project section during the registration period.

 Deadline: Ongoing until the Add Deadline